-Premenstrual Syndrome: Why Am I Angry Before My Period?
+Why Do I Get So Angry Before My Period?
+Understanding Your Symptoms

 Medically reviewed by Andrea Brant, LMHC

-Premenstrual syndrome (PMS) is a group of physical and emotional symptoms before one’s menstrual period.
-For many, PMS is associated with bouts of anger or irritability.
+For many, the days prior to the start of one’s menstrual cycle are associated with bouts of anger and irritability.
 It can be frustrating to experience such uncomfortable emotional changes, but you’re not alone in your experiences of premenstrual anger.
-You can take a few steps to address this anger, cope with your symptoms, and understand why PMS might occur for you.

-Researchers have not determined a cause for PMS itself.
+We still do not know exactly what causes PMS itself.
 However, it may be tied to hormonal changes throughout the cycle.
-When the egg is released from the ovaries, estrogen and progesterone levels can drop.
-In addition, fluctuations of serotonin could contribute to mood changes during premenstrual syndrome.
-Lower serotonin is tied to symptoms like difficulty sleeping, irritability, sadness, and food cravings.
+When an egg is released from the ovaries, levels of hormones like estrogen and progesterone rise.
+Hormone levels then drop and remain low for several days before rising again.
+In addition, fluctuations of serotonin—a brain chemical involved in mood and behavior—may also contribute to mood changes during premenstrual syndrome.
+Lower serotonin is often tied to symptoms like difficulty sleeping, irritability, sadness, and food cravings.

-When these hormone levels drop, many people who menstruate experience an increase in PMS symptoms.
-This increase can be frustrating because it’s invisible, which means you might not realize what you’re going through at the time.
+As a result of these changes, many people who menstruate experience an increase in PMS symptoms.
+This increase can be frustrating because many of these symptoms are invisible, which means you might not realize what you’re going through at the time.
 When your PMS causes anger, and you’re unsure why it’s occurring, it might cause you to feel confused and distressed.

-Some of the common symptoms of PMS include irritability and anger, along with the following:
+Premenstrual syndrome can affect mood, thinking, and behavior.
+Some of the common emotional symptoms of PMS include irritability and anger, along with the following:

 • Tension or anxiety